-Cigdem Altay Binal, Director, L-SPARK
+Cigdem Altay Binal, Senior Associate, Activate Consulting

-Marisa Buchanan is an Executive Director in JPMorgan Chase’s Sustainable Finance group, which provides internal and client-facing subject-matter expertise on the intersection of finance with sustainability issues, such as climate change, biodiversity and human rights.
+Marisa Buchanan is a Managing Director and Head of Sustainability in JPMorgan Chase’s Sustainable Finance group, which provides internal and client-facing subject-matter expertise on the intersection of finance with sustainability issues, such as climate change, biodiversity and human rights.
 She helps to lead the group’s efforts to establish guidelines on environmental and social due diligence for financial transactions, advise on financing strategies that create environmental and social impact, coordinate the Firm’s public reporting on environmental, social and governance (ESG) issues, and engage with investors, clients, policymakers and NGOs on these efforts.
 Prior to joining JPMorgan Chase in 2012, Marisa spent 10 years working on environmental policy and energy development in various capacities in the private and nonprofit sectors.
 A California native, she a received a B.A. from Wellesley College and a M.P.A. from Columbia University’s School of International and Public Affairs.

 Ilaria Conti, Exhibitions and Programs Director, Center for Italian Modern Art